koskenni/twol/README.md

 ## Licenses

-The programs aligner.py, charmetric.py and multialign.py are written
-by Kimmo Koskenniemi alone and he has the copyright to these programs.
+The programs in this project are written by Kimmo Koskenniemi alone and he has the copyright to these programs.
 The programs are free software according to the GNU General Public License Version 3, 29 June 2007, see LICENSE.txt in this